 Food/Non-Food – accrued balance may be paid or a line of credit may be established.

-Rent/Utility Bill Assistance – limited to water, gas, electric, and propane.
+Rent/Utility Bill Assistance – limited to water, gas, electric and propane.
 Each request for utility assistance must be accompanied by a copy of three bills for the months prior to the request.
 Each request for rent assistance must be accompanied by a copy of three months’ rent receipts and rental agreement.

 Process